Meet the Board Members

 Soon after, he accepted a job as a communicable disease investigator with Santa Clara County.
 He became known for his cultural sensitivity and was named the Santa Clara Public Health Department employee of the year in 1999.
 Following a joint Master’s degree in Social Work and Public Health at San Diego State University, he completed a doctorate in Public Health at U.C.
 Berkeley School of Public Health.
 In his current work as an epidemiologist at the San Francisco Department of Public Health, he evaluates community behavioral health programs funded by San Francisco’s Mental Health Services Act.
 He develops evaluations plans and implements them in culturally and linguistically.

-Dr. Ibarra lives in Oakland with his long-term partner, Ramon Mendez.
-Dr. Ibarra enjoys reading, spending time with family, and maintaining an active lifestyle.
+Dr. Ibarra lives in Oakland and enjoys reading, spending time with family, and maintaining an active lifestyle.

 Les DeWitt is a well-known figure in education and public service on the San Francisco Peninsula.
 He is a 1970 graduate of the University of California, Los Angeles with a degree in Political Science.
 Since 1990, he has worked with Dr. Winkleby, serving on the board of the Stanford Medical Youth Science Program and helping guide its youth mentoring programs.
 He brings an extensive knowledge of youth programs, local schools, fiscal management, and fundraising to the Board.

 Mr. DeWitt is known for the successful founding of a number of educational initiatives for low-income youth.
 Among these are the Peninsula Bridge Program that he founded in 1989.